textX/textX/docs/grammar.md

 - Abstract rules
 - Match rules

+**Common rules** are rules that contains at least one assignment, i.e., they have attributes defined.
+For example:

+    InitialCommand:
+      'initial' x=INT ',' y=INT
+    ;

+This rule have two attributes defined: `x` and `y`.

 **Abstract rules** are rules given as an ordered choice of other rules.
 For
 example: